mendixlabs/carousel/README.md

 ## Features
 * Set static images in the Modeler
+* Retrieve images from the database via XPath
+* Retrieve images via a microflow
 * Navigate to the next or the previous image
 * Execute a microflow or open a page when an image is clicked
 * Swipe through the images on mobile devices